How to Monetize Your Audience: The Complete Playbook

 Types of Services to Offer

-• Group coaching/masterminds: Serve multiple clients simultaneously for better time leverage ($50-$200/person per session)
+- Group coaching/masterminds: Serve multiple clients simultaneously ($50–$200/person per session)

 Pricing Services

-Price based on value, not time.
+And when you price based on the value your client receives rather than the time you spend, you will consistently charge more — and your clients will consistently feel it’s a good deal.
 If your coaching helps someone earn an extra $10,000/year, charging $500 for a session is a bargain for them.
 Frame your pricing around the outcome, not the minutes.

 Monetization Strategy #5: Community and Experiences

-Platforms like Discord, Circle, and Mighty Networks let you create paid community spaces.
-Members pay monthly for access to discussions, resources, networking, and direct interaction with you.
-Prices range from $5-$100/month depending on the value provided.
+I’d like you to begin allowing yourself to see the recurring revenue model in your own community.
+Platforms like Discord, Circle, and Mighty Networks let you create paid community spaces where members pay monthly for access to discussions, resources, networking, and direct interaction with you.

 Events and Meetups